AdobeDocs/commerce-admin.es-ES/help/_includes/snippets.md

 >[!NOTE]
 >
 >Las reglas de precios se procesan automáticamente con otras reglas del sistema.
-La frecuencia de procesamiento depende de la [configuración de cron](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html).
-Cuando cree una regla de precios, deje tiempo suficiente para que entre en el sistema.
-Cuando esté seguro de que está en el sistema, pruebe la regla.
+Processing frequency depends on the [cron configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html).
+When you create a price rule, allow enough time for it to get into the system.
+WHen you are sure it is in the system, test the rule.

-## Ajustes de configuración {#config}
+## Configuration settings {#config}

-Para acceder a las opciones de configuración de la tienda, elige **[!UICONTROL Stores]** > _[!UICONTROL Settings]_>**[!UICONTROL Configuration]**en la barra lateral de_ Admin _.
+To access the store configuration settings, choose **[!UICONTROL Stores]** > _[!UICONTROL Settings]_>**[!UICONTROL Configuration]**from the_ Admin _sidebar.

-## Desaprobación de API de UPS {#ups-api}
+## UPS API deprecation {#ups-api}

 >[!IMPORTANT]
 >